This set of Mechanical Behaviour Multiple Choice Questions & Answers (MCQs) focuses on “Stiffness”.

 d) decreases, decreases

 Explanation: With an increase in temperature, stretching of atomic bonds becomes easy.
 So, Young’s modulus decreases.
-The stiffness of material is K = AE/L where A is cross sectional area, E is elastic modulus and L is length.
+The stiffness of the material is K = AE/L where A is cross sectional area, E is elastic modulus and L is length.

 Sanfoundry Global Education & Learning Series – Mechanical Behaviour & Testing of Materials.